 Centralized Risk Assessment Practices for Statewide Consistency

 The Risk Assessment Toolbox helps ensure agency operations, compliance, reporting, and safeguarding goals, business processes, and corresponding risks are formalized, documented, and understood.
-A centralized model drives the need to define who the risk owner are and who is responsible for what internal control responsibilities.
+A centralized model drives the need to define who the risk owners are and who is responsible for internal control responsibilities.

 Efficient Use of Resources